18500-F20-B1/webapp/README.md

+## How I made full stack app continuously in background on EC2

+I use pm2.
+I can't use commands that start with "serve" or "pm2" because of permission issues.
+I realize it can be worked around by calling npx to execute serve or pm2 commands instead.
+In frontend/, I did npm run build and created a run.sh which pm2 uses to run the app (npx pm2 start run.sh --name frontend).
+The app now runs on port 5000 instead of 4000 in dev mode.
+In backend/, I used the entry file directly(npx pm2 start index.js).
+I think the backend app runs on port 4000 instead of 3000 in dev mode?
+I used "sudo kill -9 $(sudo lsof -t -i:4000)" to kill the process running on port 4000.

 # Remeber the alarms are in PST!

 # Don't forget to run the [Pi snippet](https://github.com/18500-F20-B1/RPi/tree/yh-sqs), before you set the alarm on web app.